VilniusTechnology/docker-vtech-ci/README.md

 `docker rmi -f $(docker images | grep dockervtechci_phpfpm | awk '{print $3;}') && docker-compose rm -f`

 3. Git clone your PHP project into `./app` directory.

-Run `php composer install` if is needed.
+3.1.
+Run PHP composer - `docker run -i -v /$(pwd)//app:/app composer/composer install` if is needed.

     NOTE: If MySQL connection drops, restart compose.
 For some reason it works ok after reboot.

     NOTE: If you need to use php's composer, you can do it following way: ` `.

 Changing PHP version
 --------------------